SafeExamBrowser/seb-server/docs/exam_config.rst

     available for use.
 A new working revision will be created and all the changes until then will go into the new working revision.
     To revert all the changes done since last save / publish use the "Undo" action.

-**Export an Exam Configuration**
+**Export SEB Settings**

 You want to test an exam configuration manually with a SEB client.
-Therefore you need to export a existing exam configuration and load it with a SEB client or the SEB configuration tool.
+Therefore you need to export the settings of an existing exam configuration and load it with a SEB client or the SEB configuration tool.

 - Sign into SEB Server with your exam administrator role account